sethyuan/orca-simple-task/README.md

+# Simple Task

-# Orca Note plugin template
+A Orca Note plugin that provides the ability to create tasks.

+It also serves as a template for creating Orca Note plugins.